Illustration by Charis Tsevis

 But for 19 years, Il Pinturicchio gave everything to the black and white team, and it’s no coincidence that that is the best way to sum up his love for the club: it really was black and white.
 It was him and them against the rest of Europe and Italy.
 They believed he had what it took to make it, and he knew they were the team for him.
 Having invested faith in his ability at just 18 years of age, they gambled on his talents and were repaid handsomely with close to two decades of loyalty and brilliance.

-A winner of eight Serie A titles (even two of the Calciopoli- scarred ones he displays proudly on his official website), one Coppa Italia, a Champions League, four Supercoppas, a Super Cup and much, much more besides, his time at the club is laden with lavish and spectacular honours.
+A winner of eight Serie A titles (even two of the Calciopoli-scarred ones he displays proudly on his official website), one Coppa Italia, a Champions League, four Supercoppas, a Super Cup and much, much more besides, his time at the club is laden with lavish and spectacular honours.

-Currently the club’s all-time record goalscorer with 290 strikes, his effect on the Turin giants is unlikely to ever be repeated again, certainly not in the short or medium term.
+The club’s all-time record goalscorer with 290 strikes, his effect on the Turin giants is unlikely to ever be repeated again, certainly not in the short or medium term.
 Not solely because of his fantastic skill, but because of the sheer longevity of his time in the industrial Italian city.
 While it can often be glossed over, his lengthy spell with the club remains an honourable achievement in itself.
 In fact, he continues to have quite the spectacular cachet among fans of the team and will always be fondly remembered for the way he defended their honour in good times and bad.
 He was a real champion.

 Far removed from Italy’s defensive traditions, his detachment from their usual grounding is an element that has long insisted we pay his influential rise a great deal of attention.
 Like any great footballer, he’s not had to rely on his defining traits ahead of his track record, and that’s seen him power his way into people’s minds as a true star.
 Whether it was his memorable goal while still flourishing against Fiorentina back in 1994 or his superb semi-final strike against Germany en route to their World Cup win in 2006, he’s never shied away from the show-stopping moments.

 Nevertheless, his endeavours on the pitch were not without their detractions.
 Of course, the biggest of all will remain the Calciopoli scandal that saw two of their domestic titles rescinded due to match-fixing and corruption; dark undercurrents of the game that threatened to taint Del Piero’s thrilling achievements.
 Ever the puritan, he stuck with the club through thick and thin, reinstating their pedigree the only way he knew he could – by playing out of his skin as they plummeted into the depths of Italy’s second tier.
-And he always refused to give up those two marked scudetti, holding them as symbols of the team’s collective efforts that can never be truly taken away from their hearts and minds.
+And he always refused to give up those two marked Scudetti, holding them as symbols of the team’s collective efforts that can never be truly taken away from their hearts and minds.

 But his fantastic displays for one of Italy’s most loved clubs could also be viewed as a shield for the entire Italian game, because without Juve rubbing shoulders with AC Milan and Inter for long, the domestic scene would’ve gone stale.